optimizely/intellij-plugin/README.md

 #### List Event Keys
 Displays a list of all non-archived event keys within the selected environment.Selecting a key will insert that key string at the current editor cursor location.

+#### Debug Dialog
+Intuitive dialog that allows you to test and see log output from running your experiments or features.

 ### Keyboard Shortcuts
 Direct keyboard access can be achieved for in-place editing.
 All shortcuts can be initiated by entering `option` or `alt o`